 Looking for a loan but have a bad credit rating?
 Then a guarantor loan from a company like Amigo Loans could be the answer.
 Or maybe not.
-Take a look at why you should avoid Amigo Loans.
+Take a look at my Amigo Loans review to see why.

 Plenty of people suffer setbacks in their finances at some point in their life.
 If your credit rating takes a hit, then it becomes harder and more costly to borrow money.
 You may know that you’re able to make that monthly payment, but the bank doesn’t trust you.
 So what other options are there?